Global Affairs Canada

 Global Affairs Canada (GAC; Affaires mondiales Canada; AMC) is the department of the Government of Canada that manages Canada's diplomatic and consular relations, promotes Canadian international trade, and leads Canada's international development and humanitarian assistance.
 It is also responsible for maintaining Canadian government offices abroad with diplomatic and consular status on behalf of all government departments.

+According to the OECD, Canada's total official development assistance (ODA) (US$7.8 billion, preliminary data) increased in 2022 due to exceptional support to Ukraine and its pandemic response in developing countries, increased costs for in-donor refugees as well as higher contributions to international organizations, representing 0.37% of gross national income (GNI).

 History

 The department has undergone numerous name changes and re-organizations since its founding in 1909.
-Originally established as the "Department of External Affairs", the department has been known by a variety of names throughout its lifetime.
-Its current legal name is the Department of Foreign Affairs, Trade and Development, but its common (or "applied") name is Global Affairs Canada.
+Originally established as the "Department of External Affairs", GAC has been known by a variety of names throughout its lifetime.
+Its current legal name is the Department of Foreign Affairs, Trade and Development, but its "applied" name used within government is Global Affairs Canada often shorted in the Canadian media to simply "Global Affairs".

 Origins (early 20th century)

-Global Affairs Canada was first founded as the Department of External Affairs on 1 June 1909.
+GAC was first founded as the Department of External Affairs on 1 June 1909.

-During and after World War I, Canada assumed progressively greater control over its foreign relations, with its full autonomy in this field confirmed by the Statute of Westminster in 1931.
-Still, for historical reasons, the name External Affairs was retained.
+During and after World War I, Canada assumed greater control over its foreign relations, with its full autonomy in this field confirmed by the Statute of Westminster in 1931.
+For historical reasons, the name External Affairs was retained.

 The Department of Trade and Commerce, which included the Trade Commissioner Service, had been created in 1892.
 In 1969, it was combined with the Department of Industry to form the Department of Industry Trade and Commerce (ITC).
 Both External Affairs and ITC maintained networks of offices abroad, with varying degrees of coordination among them.
 The Department of Citizenship and Immigration also had offices abroad, in some cases dating back to Confederation.